*The entirety of this work is protected by copyright (see Copyright information section).

-I think it is clear that when an outsider makes counterclaims about another family’s racial or ethnic makeup (especially when it comes to tracing Native American heritage), that person needs to perform a full and complete study of the entire family, including interviews of family members, as well as fully analyzing the relevant DNA data.
-One cannot simply rely on mitochondrial DNA — especially if that DNA data gives a consensus rather than a specific result; and, just as important, it is imperative to test with a DNA company that has an extensive population database to compare an individual’s DNA.
+I think it is clear that when an outsider makes claims about another family’s racial or ethnic makeup (especially when it comes to tracing Native American heritage), that person needs to perform a full and complete study of the entire family, including interviews of family members, as well as fully analyzing the relevant DNA data.
+One cannot simply rely on mitochondrial DNA — especially if that DNA data gives a consensus rather than a specific result; and, just as important, it is imperative to test with a DNA company that has an extensive population database to compare an individual’s autosomal DNA.
 Further, when DNA studies are performed on another person’s family, the full, actual test results should be shared with the person(s) being tested and the actual rather than “edited” or incomplete versions should be posted if being published.

 Long-standing oral traditions have a place in the DNA discussion, especially when DNA and other evidence supports those traditions; in other words, what I have said from the beginning and will continue to say is that oral tradition which is cross-referenced and confirmed by different family descendants who never knew each other cannot simply be discarded or treated as if it does not exist.
 It isn’t a question of speculation or supposition.
 It is simply giving a dignity to oral tradition which is quite consistent in its content.

-We are getting so close to having all the answers, so keeping an open mind to new developments and new methods of analysis is the best way for us to get to the truth.
+We are getting very close to having all the answers, so keeping an open mind to new developments and new methods of analysis is the best way for us to get to the truth.